shiveshc/CRF_Cell_ID/Readme.md

 ```
 Enter name of the selected landmark e.g. 'RMEL' -'RMED'
-If done with this channel, enter 'y' -'y'
+If done with this channel, enter 'y' - 'y'
 ```

 Next, the same process will be performed one-by-one for each landmark channel specified above, `[1,2]` in our case.
 Thus we specify landmarks in `image1` next.